Russell T. Davies Retrospective

 We discussed a different episode written by Russell T. Davies every week.
 Russell was, of course, the showrunner who led the successful revival of Doctor Who in 2005.

-This series follows a retrospective of Steven Moffat episodes last year, which can be found here.
+This series follows a retrospective of Steven Moffat episodes, which can be found here.

 Russell’s and David’s finale.
 The Doctor returns to Earth.
 He finds the population haunted by nightmares and an old enemy is reborn.